AntonSol919/linkspace/readme.md

 # The Linkspace Protocol - a general purpose supernet

-> Supernet  [ ˈsü-pərˌnet ]
+> Supernet  [ˈsü-pərˌnet]
 > A self-referential multi-user data organization protocol whose primary
 > addressing method uses hashes instead of endpoint identifiers.
-> A communication protocol where the method of exchange is a extraneous concern.
+> A communication protocol where the method of exchange is an extraneous concern.
 > e.g. git, bitcoin, nostr, the linkspace protocol

 In a supernet anybody can talk _about_ data, instead of talking _at_ a server.

 [The Linkspace Protocol](https://antonsol919.github.io/linkspace/index.html)  is supernet with the following highlights:
-- Small and powerfull API
+- Small and powerful API
-- Fast ( Blake3, no json/b64 encoding, well aligned fields )
+- Fast (Blake3, no JSON/Base64 encoding, well aligned fields)
-- Path ( url like ) addressable packets.
+- Path (URL like) addressable packets.
-  - group/domain split
+- Group/Domain split

 To write applications for a supernet requires a different perspective compared to managing sockets.
 The challenge is defining a super structure that can work across time and space with noisy incomplete data.

-In return a supernet provides a lot of usefull properties including:
+In return a supernet provides a lot of useful properties including:
-Serverless, lockin-resistant, lockout-resistant, extensible, scalable, accountable, privacy, replaceability, verifyable, (offline)availble, etc.
+Serverless, lockin-resistant, lockout-resistant, extensible, scalable, accountable, privacy, replaceability, verifiable, (offline)available, etc.

-If you don't know those words checkout [ELI5](https://antonsol919.github.io/linkspace/eli5.html) for a more gentle introduction to the general idea.
+Checkout [ELI5](https://antonsol919.github.io/linkspace/eli5.html) if the words so far mean little to you, or you want an oversimplified introduction to the general idea.

 The packet format and index is stable, but the API and various conventions are still in the early stages.
-Expect unimplemented feature, half baked ideas , rought edges, and the occasional bug.
+Expect unimplemented feature, half-baked ideas, rough edges, and the occasional bug.
 See the ./dev folder for more.

 # Usage